luisfim/tomogachi/README.md

 Chrome Web Store link: **Coming soon**

 ## How to Run Locally
+I am not sure why anyone would want this, but here it is:
 1. Download or clone this repository.
 2. Open Google Chrome.
 3. Go to: chrome://extensions